How to run a gridnode

 nodes.

-To do so simply go to the Nodes
+To start, navigate to the Nodes

-screen and press the start
+screen and press the Start

 Install another node